+5. SAFETY

-- 4.3.
-Where approved by the CEGC/ICCIC, the roles of the Chief Routesetter and the International Forerunner may be combined. - 5.
-SAFETY - 5.1.
-The national body or federation/organiser shall be solely responsible for maintaining all safety precautions within the isolation/transit zones, competition area, the competition hall and for all activities concerned with running the competition. - 5.2.
-The President of the Jury, in consultation with the International Forerunner, shall have the sole authority in respect to any question of safety within the isolation and competition area including declining to give permission to start or continue any part of the competition.
-Any officials or other persons deemed by the President of the Jury to have infringed or, in his/her opinion, likely to infringe safety procedures, shall be subject to summary removal from their duties and/or dismissal from the isolation and competition areas. - 5.3 Every precaution shall be taken to ensure safety.
-Each route shall be designed to avoid the possibility of a competitor's fall: - a) Injuring the competitor; - b) Injuring or obstructing any other competitor. - 5.4.
-The President of the Jury, the Category Judge and the International Forerunner shall inspect each route prior to the start of each round of a competition in order to ensure the maintenance of safety standards.
-In particular, the Category Judge and the International Forerunner shall:
+5.1.
+The national body or federation/organizer shall be solely responsible for maintaining all safety precautions within the isolation/transit zones, competition area, the competition hall and for all activities concerned with running the competition.

+5.2.
+The President of the Jury, in consultation with the International Forerunner, shall have the sole authority in respect to any question of safety within the isolation and competition area -including declining to give permission to start or continue any part of the competition.
+Any officials or other persons deemed by the President of the Jury to have infringed or, in his/her opinion, likely to infringe safety procedures, shall be subject to summary removal from their duties and/or dismissal from the isolation and competition areas.

+5.3.
+Every precaution shall be taken to ensure safety.
+Each route shall be designed to avoid the possibility of a competitor's fall:

+a) Injuring the competitor;

+b) Injuring or obstructing any other competitor.

+5.4.
+The President of the Jury, the Category Judge and the International Routesetter shall inspect each route prior to the start of each round of a competition in order to ensure the maintenance of safety standards.
+In particular, the Category Judge and the International Routesetter shall:

-a) Ensure that all safety equipment and procedures comply with UIAA standards and CEGC/ICCIC regulations;
+a) Ensure that all safety equipment and procedures comply with UIAA standards and UIAA regulations;

 b) Ensure the competence of all belayers.
-The Category Judge shall have the authority to demand the immediate replacement of any belayer (if necessary stopping the competition and declaring a technical incident) and any other person he/she feels jeopardises safety standards;
+The Category Judge shall have the authority to demand the immediate replacement of any belayer (if necessary stopping the competition and declaring a technical incident) and any other person he/she feels jeopardizes safety standards;

-c) In the interest of safety, and in consultation with the International Forerunner and with the approval of the President of the Jury, the Category Judge shall decide whether or not to have the climbing rope pre-fixed to the first (and, where deemed appropriate, other) protection points.
+c) In the interest of safety, and in consultation with the International Routesetter and with the approval of the President of the Jury, the Category Judge shall decide whether or not to have the climbing rope pre-fixed to the first (and, where deemed appropriate, other) protection points.
 Wherever possible, the design of the route should be such as to make such precautions unnecessary.

-- 5.5.
-Before the start of each round of a competition, the Category Judge shall ensure that appropriately qualified medical personnel are in attendance in order to ensure a rapid response to any accident or injury to a competitor or official working inside the competition/isolation zone area. - 5.6.
-All safety equipment used in a competition shall comply with UIAA standards unless otherwise specified by the CEGC/ICCIC or, under exceptional circumstances, by the President of the Jury through the authority delegated to her/him by the CEGC/ICCIC.
+5.5.
+Before the start of each round of a competition, the Category Judge shall ensure that appropriately qualified medical personnel are in attendance in order to ensure a rapid response to any accident or injury to a competitor or official working inside the competition/isolation zone area.

+5.6.
+All safety equipment used in a competition shall comply with UIAA standards unless otherwise specified by the UIAA COMMISSION or, under exceptional circumstances, by the President of the Jury through the authority delegated to her/him by the UIAA COMMISSION.
 Within these general requirements:

-Competitors shall use a single rope provided by the organisers.
+Competitors shall use a single rope provided by the organizers.
 The frequency with which the rope is changed shall be decided by the Category Judge.

-Under specific circumstances, the CEGC/ICCIC Delegate may be instructed by the CEGC/ICCIC to carry with him some technical equipment, providing the organiser with that gear (maillon rapide, ropes, etc.) which is not available in their countries, due to different market offers.
-The CEGC/ICCIC will charge the cost of this gear to the competition organiser.
+Under specific circumstances, the UIAA COMMISSION Delegate may be instructed by the UIAA COMMISSION to carry with him some technical equipment, providing the organizer with that gear (maillon rapide, ropes, etc.) which is not available in their countries, due to different market offers.
+The UIAA COMMISSION will charge the cost of this gear to the competition organizer.